aki5/librelax/README.md

 Return value is the maximum absolute value in the residual vector.

-## Least squares formulation
+## Least Squares and Minimum Norm

+When there are too many equations `(M > N)`, it is possible to reduce the number of rows to N by multiplying both, the matrix A and vector b by Aᵀ from the left.
+Solving the resulting NxN system `Aᵀ*A*x = Aᵀ*b` for x results in a least squares fit to the original overdetermined system.

+When there are too few equations `(M < N)`, it is similarly possible to reach a solution by using Aᵀ.
+The MxM system `A*Aᵀ*w = b` can be solved for w from which the minimum norm fit is acquired by computing `x = Aᵀ*w`.

+The least squares claim follow fairly simply from taking a gradient of the squared norm of residual of the system, and then noticing that a positive square function has its minimum value when all derivatives are zero.
+The minimum norm solution minimizes the norm of the result instead of that of the residual, and can be derived using the same basic insights.

+The solution could also be expressed in matrix form, `x = A⁺ * b`, where `A⁺ = (Aᵀ * A)⁻¹ * Aᵀ` is known as the Moore-Penrose pseudoinverse.

 ```
+void relax_aat(
+	double *A, int m, int n, int astride,
+	double *C, int cstride
+);

+void relax_ata(
+	double *A, int m, int n, int astride,
+	double *C, int cstride
+);

+void relax_atb(
-void relax_ata(double *A, int m, int n, int astride, double *C, int cstride);
+	double *A, int m, int n, int astride,
+	double *b, double *c
+);

+void relax_ab(
-void relax_atb(double *A, int m, int n, int astride, double *b, double *c);
+	double *A, int m, int n, int astride,
+	double *b, double *c
+);
 ```

-When it turns out that we have too many equations (M > N), it is possible to reduce the number of rows to N by multiplying both, the matrix A and vector b by the transpose of A.

-Solving the resulting NxN system for x results in a least squares fit to the original overdetermined system.

-This outrageous claim follows fairly simply from taking a gradient of the squared length of residual of the system, and then noticing that a positive square function has its minimum value when all derivatives are zero.

-The solution could also be expressed in matrix form, x = A+ * b, where A+ == (At*A)^-1 * At is also known as Moore-Penrose pseudoinverse.

-relax_ata multiplies A by its own transpose and store the result in C, where A is MxN (has m rows and n columns) and C is NxN (has n rows and n columns)
+relax_aat computes Aᵀ*A (transpose of A by A) and stores the result in C, where A is MxN (has m rows and n columns) and C is NxN (has n rows and n columns)

-relax_atb multiplies b by transpose of A, store the result in c, where A is MxN (has m rows and n columns) and c is Nx1 (has n rows).
+relax_ata multiplies A*Aᵀ (A by transpose of A) and stores the result in C, where A is MxN (has m rows and n columns) and C is NxN (has n rows and n columns)

+relax_ab and relax_atb multiplies b by A (Aᵀ for relax_atb) and stores the result in c.